Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

     - Can provide some default methods.
     - Implements the remaining non-primitive interface methods atop the primitive interface methods.
 - Good documentation is absolutely essential in a skeletal implementation.

+### Design interfaces for posterity

+- In the presence of default methods, existing implementations of an inter- face may compile without error or warning but fail at runtime.

+### Use interfaces only to define types

+- The constant interface pattern is a poor use of interfaces.
+Instead, a constant utility class is a better alternative.
+- Use static import to avoid qualifying constants.

+### Prefer class hierarchies to tagged classes

+- Tagged classes are verbose, error-prone, and inefficient.
+- A tagged class is just a pallid imitation of a class hierarchy.

+### Favor static member classes over nonstatic

+- Four kinds of nested classes: static member classes, nonstatic member classes, anonymous classes, and local classes.
+- Each instance of a nonstatic member class is implicitly associated with an enclosing instance of its containing class.
+- When declaring a member class that does not require access to an enclosing instance, always put the `static` modifier in its declaration,

+### Limit source files to a single top-level class

+- Never put multiple top-level classes or interfaces in a single source file.